Good for quick and dirty alpha testing

-The Windows Components Wizard will appear, check the box next to IIS then click Next:
+When the Windows Components Wizard appears, check the box next to Internet Information Services (IIS) and click Next:

 To add web files to that web folder, open the folder C:\Inetpub\wwwroot (assuming drive C is where you installed Windows).
-Put your HTML files here along with their required image folders and files.
-To set a default page, save an “index.htm” file inside the wwwroot folder:
+Put your HTML files here along with their required images and files.
+To set a default page, save an index.htm file inside the wwwroot folder:

 If you did it correctly, you should be able to browse http://localhost/ with the index.htm page as the default page:

 If you use a lot of ASP and .Net web applications, IIS is a good testing platform on Windows XP.
 Since XP has a limited number of allowed connections, don’t expect it to be able to handle more than 10 HTTP client connections (maybe even less if you use XP for other shared connections like directory sharing and database hosting).